aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

    `IotCommandsV2Client.createCommandExecutionsJsonPayloadStream`, `IotCommandsV2Client.CreateCommandExecutionsCborPayloadStream`,
    and/or `IotCommandsV2Client.CreateCommandExecutionsGenericPayloadStream` functions.
 2. **DO NOT** process received AWS IoT commands right in the callback passed to `CreateCommandExecutions*PayloadStream`.
    As a general rule, **DO NOT** perform any time-consuming or blocking operations in the callback.
-One of possible approaches is to put incoming IoT commands into a shared queue.
+One possible approache is to put incoming IoT commands into a shared queue.
 Then the designated executor(s) should process them in separate thread(s).
 3. If your application is expected to receive a lot of AWS IoT commands, monitor the number of them enqueued for processing.
    Consider introducing priorities based on AWS IoT command timeouts or another internal value.